 Derived from the Indo-European root *ker

 .
 In Roman mythology Ceres was the goddess of agriculture, equivalent to the Greek goddess Demeter

 Cernunnos m Gaulish Mythology (Latinized)

 in Celtic.
-This was the name of the Celtic god fertility, animals, wealth, and the underworld.
+This was the name of the Celtic god of fertility, animals, wealth, and the underworld.
 He was usually depicted having antlers, and was identified with the Roman god Mercury

-CHARON m Greek Mythology
+Charon m Greek Mythology

 in Greek.
 In Greek mythology Charon was the operator of the ferry that brought the newly dead over the River Acheron into Hades.

 Chernobog m Slavic Mythology

 Means "the black god"

 "black" and bogu